 During the height of the COVID-19 pandemic, many people chose to delay or postpone getting medical attention from a hospital in order to reduce the risk of transmission and infection.

-If you have a niggling health concern, are due for routine tests or have delayed certain procedures and consultations during the COVID-19 lockdown, you can now go to your nearest Mediclinic with confidence.
+As we move through the various waves, it is essential that you continue to prioritise your health.
+We encourage you that if you have a niggling health concern, are due for routine tests or have delayed certain procedures and consultations during the COVID-19 pandemic, you can now go to your nearest Mediclinic with confidence.

 ‘Many patients postponed elective surgical procedures, such as reconstructive foot and ankle surgery, including bunion surgery, prior to and during the peak of the pandemic,’ says Dr Jason Crane, an orthopaedic surgeon at Mediclinic Cape Town.
 ‘We’re now comfortable that the peak is behind us in the Western Cape – and are able to pick up the backlog.
 Mediclinic has stringent measures in place to ensure your safety and we can proceed with elective surgery as needed.’

 Although it’s still important to limit your exposure to others during this time of uncertainty, seeking help if you are unwell – or undergoing necessary treatment and having routine screening tests – is vital for your wellbeing.
 If you have a pre-existing medical condition, such as diabetes, heart disease or asthma, postponing or cancelling your chronic disease management can be serious because you’re more vulnerable to becoming severely ill when infected with the Corona virus.